Gen 1.3 Drum Unit or Gen 3 Tankless Unit?

-Insecticide Flexibility – There are some misting concentrates that are chemically destructive to plastics, and these chemicals are more aggressive in the concentrate than they are after they’ve been diluted with water.
+Concentrate Flexibility – There are some misting concentrates that are chemically destructive to plastics, and these chemicals are more aggressive in the concentrate than they are after they’ve been diluted with water.
 Since the Gen 3 has to handle the concentrate – pumping it out of the bottle with a dosing pump – it is more vulnerable to chemical attack (and related component failure) than the Gen 1.3, which only handles the dilute material.
-As a result, the Gen 1.3 can handle a wider range of insecticides than the Gen 3.
-Click to view the approved insecticides list for Gen 1.3 and Gen 3.
+As a result, the Gen 1.3 can handle a wider range of concentrates than the Gen 3.
+Click to view the approved formulations list for Gen 1.3 and Gen 3.

 Aesthetics – Gen 3 is more attractive.
 Let’s face it, you can’t do much to the looks of a 55 gallon drum.
 Then again, the units are likely to be situated next to the pool pump and filter, so it may not matter.

 Cost – The price of the Gen 3 tankless unit is a few hundred dollars more expensive than a Gen 1.3 drum unit that is equipped with the same functionality.